pvcraven/3d_graphics_class/source/lessons/day_09/day_09.rst

 The famous painting below is by Vincent van Gogh.
 He was not popular
 in his time and died poor and unappreciated.
-What changed?
+Why is this art?

 .. figure:: sunflowers.jpg